How Not to breathe so you Can breathe.

 Tip 5.
 Using the natural breathing system means letting the diaphragm operate the way it can at its best.
 After all, that is the way it has been from your first in-breath, when no one was there to instruct you!
 And you made it!
 I know that because you are reading this.

-Take a look at this 3 minute video as Jean – an Alexander teacher lets a whispered out-breath convey her joy and freedom click here
+Here’s a 3 minute video as Alexander teacher, Jean lets a whispered out-breath convey her joy and freedom click here

 - Let the air flow with the song,